 To SPEEDEX ENGINEERING.
 No. 34 Kolora Road.
 West Heidelberg.
 Melbourne.
 Victoria.
 Australia.
 3081.

 If you would like to call us, our Local Phone Number is 03 9459 3460 (Australia) and our International Phone Number please dial; +61 3 9459 3460 (please add "61" and you don't need to add the "0" before the 3 if calling us from overseas)

 Note: regarding plating, we usually always have hinges zinc plated only as this is common procedure as per original car manufacturing process.

-Original hinges are not usually chrome plated if not seen but restored cars today may want chroming of hinges in say bonnets or boots etc if you want to show them off.
-Hinges can usually be chromed plated in the condition that they are in, but if you want hinges chromed then please remember that the hinge parts look better if they are first polished all over first.
+Original hinges are not usually chrome plated if not seen but restored cars today may want chroming of hinges in say bonnets or boots etc For show cars - if you want to show them off.
+Hinges can usually be zinc plated in the condition that they are in, but if you want hinges chromed then please remember that the hinge parts look better if they are first polished all over first.
 And polishing needs to be done on all parts.
 If chromed parts are not polished prior to plating then you will see every tiny scratch or imperfection after chroming and all sharp edges must be taken off so you dont get growth of tiny sharp dendrite spikes after chroming.
 Chroming or Zinc plating cost itself for plating is identical.
 But polishing of chromed parts is dearer.

 Should hinges be plated in fully assembled or plated as disassembled individual parts?